 A little over an hour away from San Francisco and about 20 miles south of San Jose is the town of Gilroy, California.
 It is probably best known for its agriculture – in particular, its garlic.
 Gilroy plays host to an annual summer garlic festival that draws serious crowds.
 But Gilroy has another attraction that is open much of the rest of the year that is an amazing fit for family travelers: Gilroy Gardens!

 Gilroy Gardens is an amusement park themed around agriculture.
-With beautifully manicured grounds, ample shade, and a family-friendly vibe, Gilroy Gardens is the anti-Six Flags.
+With beautifully manicured grounds, ample shade, and a family-friendly vibe, Gilroy Gardens pretty much defies all stereotypes of local or regional theme parks.
 No roaming crowds of surly teens to be found here.

 What always surprises me is how many Bay Area parents have never heard of the place.
 It’s a bit of a well-kept secret outside of the South Bay/San Jose area.
 But I’ve been doing my part to spread the word about what a gem the park is for families with young kids.